cs10/sp23/lab-checkoffs.md

       - What is the difference between “Worst-Case” and “Best Case” Runtimes when running the Are the numbers of (LIST) distinct block?
 Why?
       - What happened with the time it took for your computer to counter up the numbers between 1 and x when you started doubling the numbers?
 Tripling the numbers?
 What do you think would happen with the time I multiplied your top number by 8?
       - Please show me your Non-Gauss and Gauss Add all numbers in.
 Which was faster?
 Why?

+  - lab_name: Testing + Homework 3
+    lab_no: 7
+    topic_file: berkeley_bjc/2048-testing/2048.topic
+    questions:
+      - How does the test block work?
+What is its domain and range?
+      - How will writing tests help you for the 2048 assignment?
+      - How do merge up and merge column work?
+What is the domain/range of each block?
+      - What is the domain and range of the update display block?
+      - Show us the output of your test block on the merge column.
+Explain why this output makes sense.

 ---
 # Lab Check-Offs